-(4) Without prejudice to the provisions of paragraph (b) of subsection (2), the competent authorities shall exercise their powers: (a) Directly or (b) by application to courts which are competent to grant the necessary (a) Directly or (b) by application to courts which are competent to grant the necessary (b) by application to courts which are competent to grant the necessary decision, including, where appropriate, by appeal, except for cases provided in sections 9, 29, 31, 32, 33, and 34.
+(4) Without prejudice to the provisions of paragraph (b) of subsection (2), the competent authorities shall exercise their powers: (a) Directly or (b) by application to courts which are competent to grant the necessary decision, including, where appropriate, by appeal, except for cases provided in sections 9, 29, 31, 32, 33, and 34.
 (5) Without prejudice to the provisions of paragraph (b) of subsection (2), the CPS shall collaborate closely with the Central Bank which cooperates with EBA as provided for in this Law, so that both can discharge their respective duties effectively.
-PART II FINANCIAL EDUCATION 6(1)(a) The CPS shall promote measures that support the education or consumers in relation to responsible borrowing and debt management, in particular in relation to mortgage credit agreements. (b) The CPS shall provide for the information that consumer organisations may provide in relation to consumer guidance.
+PART II FINANCIAL EDUCATION FINANCIAL EDUCATION Consumer financial education.
+6 (1)(a) The CPS shall promote measures that support the education of consumers in relation to responsible borrowing and debt management, in particular in relation to mortgage credit agreements. (b) The CPS shall provide for the information that consumer organisations may provide in relation to consumer guidance.
 (2) The Central Bank shall promote measures to ensure that creditors and credit intermediaries provide clear and general information on the credit granting process, necessary to guide consumers, especially those who take out a mortgage credit for the first time.
-PART III CONDITIONS APPLICABLE TO CREDITORS AND CREDIT INTERMEDIARIES 7. -(1)(a) The creditor and the credit intermediary shall act honestly, fairly transparently and professionally, taking account of the rights and interests of the consumers in: (i) Designing credit products, or (ii) granting, intermediating or providing advisory services on credi and, where appropriate, of ancillary services to consumers, or (iii) executing a credit agreement. (b) The granting, intermediating or provision of advisory services and, where applicable, of ancillary services in relation to credit facilities are based on: (i) Information about the consumer's circumstances, (ii) any specific requirement made known by a consumer, and (iii) reasonable assumptions about the consumer's situation over the term of the credit agreement.
+PART III CONDITIONS APPLICABLE TO CREDITORS AND CREDIT INTERMEDIARIES Conduct of business obligations when providing credit to consumers.
+7. -(1)(a) The creditor and the credit intermediary shall act honestly, fairly, transparently and professionally, taking account of the rights and interests of the consumers in: (i) Designing credit products, or (ii) granting, intermediating or providing advisory services on credit and, where appropriate, of ancillary services to consumers, or (iii) executing a credit agreement. (b) The granting, intermediating or provision of advisory services and, where applicable, of ancillary services in relation to credit facilities are based on: (i) Information about the consumer's circumstances, (i) Information about the consumer's circumstances, (ii) any specific requirement made known by a consumer, and (iii) reasonable assumptions about the consumer's situation over the term of the credit agreement.